OpenMDAO/OpenMDAO-Framework/docs/arch-doc/overview.rst

 Deployment
 ==========

+.. note:: Our packaging and deployment methods are likely to change in the future due
+    to changes that are happening to Python's overall packaging strategy.
+When the Python community decides on a packaging *standard*, we will adopt it.
+    We are currently using a strategy based on *setuptools* and *zc.buildout*, but it appears that a new package, *distutils2*, along with *pip*, will become the standard.

 Each OpenMDAO package will be distributable as a python egg, and each package's egg will have its own version number.
 Each specific version of an OpenMDAO package will also depend on a number specific versions of third party packages,